Personal Injury · Premises Liability

 What Must Be Proven in a Premises Liability Case

-A successful premises liability case requires establishing that the property owner owed the injured person a duty of care, that the owner knew or should have known about the dangerous condition, that the owner failed to correct or adequately warn of the condition, and that this failure was a direct cause of the injury and resulting damages.
+A successful premises liability case requires establishing that the property owner owed a duty of care, knew or should have known about the dangerous condition, failed to correct or adequately warn of it, and that this failure was a direct cause of the injury and resulting damages.
 The property owner’s knowledge of the defect, whether actual or constructive, is often the central factual issue.
-Evidence of prior complaints, inspection records, maintenance logs, and incident history can all bear on whether the owner had notice of the dangerous condition before the injury occurred.
+Evidence of prior complaints, inspection records, maintenance logs, and incident history can all establish notice.

 How These Cases Are Evaluated and Resolved